Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Method

-This unified similarity map highlights the most relevant category for each spatial location in the image.
+This map effectively highlights the most relevant category for each spatial location.

-Based on the unified similarity map $ S_1' $, we generate a binary mask $ S \in \{0, 1\}^{H \times W} $ to select the most relevant regions for the segmentation task.
-Specifically, we rank the similarity scores in $ S_1' $ and retain the top $ N = \alpha \cdot H \cdot W $ regions with the highest scores, where $ \alpha \in [0, 1] $ is a hyperparameter controlling the sparsity of the mask.
-The binary mask $ S $ is defined as:
+Based on the unified similarity map $\hat{S}$, we generate a binary mask $S^{\mathrm{mask}} \in \{0, 1\}^{H \times W}$ to select the most relevant regions for the segmentation task.
+Specifically, we rank the similarity scores in $\hat{S}$ and retain the top $N = \alpha \cdot H \cdot W$ regions with the highest scores, where $\alpha \in [0, 1]$ is a hyperparameter controlling the sparsity of the mask.
 This mask isolates the most relevant regions in the image while suppressing irrelevant background areas.

-Finally, we extract the region features $ C \in \mathbb{R}^{N \times d} $ by performing element-wise multiplication between the original feature map $ C_1 $ and the binary mask $ S $.
-Specifically, for each spatial location $ (h, w) $, we compute:

-where $ \odot $ denotes element-wise multiplication.
-The feature $ C $ is reshaped into a compact representation $ C \in \mathbb{R}^{N \times d} $, where $ N $ is the number of selected regions.
-This feature $ C $ captures both category-related and domain-specific information, serving as our desired representation $ F^c_d $.
+Finally, we extract the region features by performing element-wise multiplication between the original feature map $C$ and the binary mask $S^{\mathrm{mask}}$.
+Specifically, for each spatial location $(h, w)$, we compute: $ \tilde{C}[h, w] = C[h, w] \, S^{\mathrm{mask}}[h, w], $ We keep the non-zero entries in $\tilde{C}$ and reshape it into a compact representation $F \in \mathbb{R}^{N \times d}$, where $N$ is the number of selected regions.
+This feature $F$ captures both category-related and domain-specific information, serving as the observed representation.